xcart/xcart-docs/_pages/kb_en/modules/sale/new.md

 layout: article_with_sidebar
 updated_at: '2020-02-25 14:41 +0400'
 identifier: ref_5A6RUbG6
-title: Sale for X-Cart 5.4.1.x
+title: Sale (NEW.
+UNDER CONSTRUCTION)
 order: 110
-published: false
+published: true
+version: 'X-Cart 5.4.1.x '
 ---
 It's not a secret that discounting is a good way to generate sales.
 But customers would scarcely notice a discount available if it is not promoted well.
 The addon [**Sale**](https://market.x-cart.com/addons/sale.html) for X-Cart is a giant piece of help to bring discounts to the fore.